Ford Mustang (second generation): Chassis

+Model year changes

 1974

 Designers and engineers worked feverishly on a "reinvented" Mustang, mimicking the first version, by the traditional new model year introduction during the fall of 1973.
 The new Mustang II returned to a size closer to the 1965 model, ultimately winning the Motor Trend Car of the Year.
 The economical Mustang II became popular for consumers almost concurrently with their experience with gasoline rationing that was part of the 1973 oil crisis.

 "Just as the original Mustang had been based on mundane Falcon components, Iacocca and company decided to use some of the parts from the new-for-1971 subcompact Ford Pinto as the basis for the Mustang."
-The new Mustang was viewed as a "fun-to-drive economy" car, but "in reality it shared its underpinnings with the ...
+The new Mustang was viewed as a "fun-to-drive economy" car, but "in reality, it shared its underpinnings with the ...
 Pinto."
 The Mustang II carried handling and engineering improvements; its performance was comparable to contemporary Detroit products, yet Consumer Guide ranked it very low in handling, "near the bottom of the low-price sporty compact class".

 Competitors also included the Toyota Celica and the Datsun 240Z.
 Sales of such imports attracted fewer than 100,000 customers in 1965, but by 1972 demand had increased; therefore, the "Mustang II's mission was to capture a big slice of this sizable new pie."

 Available as a coupe or three-door hatchback, the new car's base engine was a 140 CID SOHC I4, the first fully metric-dimensioned engine built in the U.S. A 171 CID V6 was the sole optional engine.
 Mustang II packages ranged from the base "Hardtop," 2+2 hatchback, a "Ghia" luxury group with vinyl roof, and a top-of-the-line V6-powered Mach 1.
 A V8 engine option would not be available in a Mustang for the only time for the 1974 model year (except in Mexico).

 "The Mustang II's attractive all-new styling was influenced by coachbuilder Ghia of Italy, which had recently been acquired by Ford.
-It carried through the long-hood, short-deck theme of the original, and - as Iacocca requested it - came as a notchback and hatch-equipped fastback."
+It carried through the long-hood, short-deck theme of the original, and — as Iacocca requested it — came as a notchback and hatch-equipped fastback."
 Mustangs lost their pillarless body style; all models now had fixed rear windows and a chrome-covered "B" pillar that resembled a hardtop, but was a coupe.
 In Mustang advertisements, however, Ford promoted the notchback coupe as a "Hardtop".
 Unsure about whether or not to group the Mustang II with sporty cars, Consumer Guide initially referred to the car as a "luxury subcompact", while Ford brochures suggested that the luxury-trim Ghia model, with its formal roofline, stylish exterior, and plush interior, be thought of as resembling the popular personal luxury category of the time.

-Almost replicating the initial 1965 Mustang's sales rush, "even without any real performance appeal, the '74 Mustang II brought buyers running into Ford dealerships."
+Almost replicating the initial 1965 Mustang's sales rush, "even without any real performance appeal, the 1974 Mustang II brought buyers running into Ford dealerships."
 Sales for the Mustang II increased in 1974, making it the 6th best selling Mustang of all time with 296,041 units produced.